MG-Lola EX257: Racing history

 The new MG-Lola EX257 made its competition debut at the 2001 24 Hours of Le Mans, with two cars being run by MG Sport & Racing Ltd. The new cars showed their pace, qualifying 14th and 17th overall, the fastest two times amongst LMP675.
 The problems with the LMP675 formula showed their signs early in the race.
 Although quick even with their small engines, these engines were highly stressed and lacked the capabilities to survive long distances.
 Following a mere 30 laps, one MG was forced to retire due to exhaust failure.
-A few hours later, the second MG succumb to an oil leak, leaving MG retired from the event at a very early stage.
+A few hours later, the second MG succumbed to an oil leak, removing MG from competition at the very early stage of the event.

 For 2002, the EX257s were offered to customers for the first time.
 Two American teams, KnightHawk Racing and Intersport Racing, would seize the opportunity and purchase one chassis each, for competition throughout the American Le Mans Series season.
-Improvements to the EX257 provided greater durability, shown at Sebring with Intersport taking the LMP675 win and seventh overall, while KnightHawk took third in LMP675.
+Improvements to the EX257 provided greater durability, as shown at Sebring with Intersport taking the LMP675 win and seventh overall, while KnightHawk took third in LMP675.
 Over the rest of the season, the pair of EX257s dominated the series, taking four more wins.
 KnightHawk took the LMP675 championship by a single point over Intersport.
 Also, for the final four races of the season, a third EX257 joined the series, in the hands of Dyson Racing, who managed fifth in the championship although taking part in just a handful of races.

 Back at Le Mans, the factory MG team again returned with their two EX257s.
-Their reliability was improved, as both cars survived further than they had the previous year.
+Their reliability was improved, as both cars survived further than they had the previous year, although in the end, they still failed to finish.
 Gearbox problems eliminated one car after 129 laps.
 The second car was running strong until the final few hours of the race, when the engine let go.
 The American KnightHawk team also participated, but their car succumbed to fire during the night.